Ardie

 Ardie was a company in Nürnberg, Germany that manufactured motorcycles from 1919 until 1958.
 The company's name derives from that of its founder, Arno Dietrich.

-At first Ardie made motorcycles with its own 288cc and 304cc single cylinder two-stroke engines.
-In 1925 the company switched to using engines from JAP in London, England.
-In the 1930s Ardie switched again to engines made by the German companies Bark and Kūchen.
+At first Ardie made motorcycles with its own 305cc and 348cc single cylinder two-stroke engines.
+Dietrich was killed in a racing accident in 1922, and the company was taken over by the Bendit company.
+In 1925 the company switched to using engines from JAP in London, England, that ranged from 246cc through 996cc.
+Their specifications included one of the earliest uses of aluminum-alloy frames on a mass-produced motorcycle.
+In the 1930s Ardie switched again to engines made by the German companies Bark, Kūchen and Sachs.

 In 1930, Ardie President Willy Bendit assigned German engineer Josef Ganz to build a prototype of a small Volkswagen according to his design.
 This Ardie-Ganz prototype was finished in September 1930 and achieved highly successful road-test results.
 The car featured a tubular chassis, mid-mounted engine, and independent wheel suspension with swing-axles at the rear.

 In 1936 the company returned to making motorcycles with two-stroke engines of its own manufacture.
 During the Second World War the company made a model with Ardie's own design of 350cc twin-cylinder side-valve four-stroke engine.
-After the war the company made a range of single and twin-cylinder machines ranging from 172cc to 344cc.
+After the war the company was taken over the Durkoop factory and made a range of single and twin-cylinder machines ranging from 122cc to 344cc.